 Alternative: Immovable Dharma has better raw damage, a defense bonus, and an extra Level 1 Decoration slot.
 It loses the Affinity and purple sharpness, however.
 Oh, and you have to farm those damn Tenderplates…

 Xeno Hemta Plus – The Long Gunlance of Choice

 Long Shells are all the rage in Iceborne.
 Now that Wide Shells have a Level 7 option, Long Shells aren’t the only go-to.
 But they do offer a different playstyle!
-And the best Long Shell Gunlance in MHW is probably the Deathlance Vaal Spysa.
-It’s a mouthful to say, but it earns the title with Level 6 Long Shells, two Level 2 Decoration slots, a ton of white sharpness, and strong Dragon damage.
-“Charged shelling” builds, where you focus on shooting monsters from behind your shield with juiced up shots, work tremendously well with the Spysa.
+And the best Long Shell Gunlance in MHW is probably the Xeno Hemta +.
+It’s a mouthful to say, but it earns the title with Level 6 Long Shells, two Level 4 Decoration slots, great sharpness, and strong Dragon damage.
+“Charged shelling” builds, where you focus on shooting monsters from behind your shield with juiced up shots, work tremendously well with the Hemta +.

-Alternative: Queen’s Panoply has better Affinity, better raw damage, and about the same level of sharpness as the Vaal Hazak varient.
+Alternative(s): Queen’s Panoply has better Affinity, better raw damage, and about the same level of sharpness as the Blackveil Vaal Hazak variant.
 It also comes with Poison, which is more widely applicable than Dragon damage (putting it over the Xeno Hemta + in terms of pure damage in some cases).
 The one major downside is that it has the Normal Shell type.
 That’s not nearly as good as Long Gunlances for the charged style.
 It works just fine if you mostly focus on melee attacks (to build up Poison) and land “full burst” combos in between, though.